 CONCEPT DEFINITION Health Promotion The process of enabling people to adopt control over healthy living practices, often requiring a change in behavior, in order to improve their health.
-Communication A process of interaction between people, using verbal and nonverbal methods to create, exchange, and interpret messages about ideas, emotions, and mind states.
+Communication A process of interaction between people, using verbal and nonverbal methods to create, exchange, and interpret messages about ideas, Collaboration emotions, and mind states.
 Collaboration The development of partnerships to achieve the best possible outcomes that reflect the particular needs of the patient, family, or community, requiring an understanding of what others have to offer.
 Safety Freedom from accidents, involving errors of commission, omission, or execution.
 Technology and Informatics The knowledge and use of tools, machines, materials, and processes to help solve human illnesses and problems.
 Evidence Information in the form of personal testimony, documents, or material objects; exemplified by research studies.
-Health Care Quality The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.
-Care Coordination A set of activities purposefully organized by a team of personnel that includes the patient, to facilitate the appropriate delivery of the necessary services and information to support optimal health and care across settings and over time.
+Health Care Quality The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent Care Coordination with current professional knowledge.
+A set of activities purposefully organized by a team of personnel that Care Coordination includes the patient, to facilitate the appropriate delivery of the necessary services and information to support optimal health and care across settings and over time.
 Caregiving The act of a non-professional in the provision of direct care or maintenance for another individual with a health-related condition.
-Palliative Care An approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial, and spiritual.
+Palliative Care An approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and 11 W B: ''' other problems, physical, psychosocial, and spiritual.
 Health Disparities Differences in the quality of care received by minorities and non- minorities who have equal access to care- that is, when these groups have similar health insurance and the same access to a doctor- and when there are no differences between these groups in their preferences and needs for treatment.
-Population Health Health outcomes of a defined group of people along with the distribution of health outcomes within the group Health Care Organizations A purposefully designed, structured social system developed for the delivery of health care services to defined individuals, groups, or communities.
-Health Care Economics The availability of health care resources and financing including the utilization of resources and distribution of health care.
-Health Policy Goal-directed actions, non-actions, directions and/or guidance related to decision making by governments or other authorized entities.
-Health Care Law The collection of laws having a direct impact on the delivery of health care, on the relationships among those in the business of health care, and the providers and recipients of health care.
+Population Health Health outcomes of a defined group of people along with the Topinanon riodini distribution of health outcomes within the group Health Care Organizations A purposefully designed, structured social system developed for the delivery of health care services to defined individuals, groups, or communities.
+Health Care Economics The availability of health care resources and financing including the H. diff.
+D. P. utilization of resources and distribution of health care.
+Health Policy Goal-directed actions, non-actions, directions and/or guidance related Health Care Law to decision making by governments or other authorized entities.
+Health Care Law The collection of laws having a direct impact on the delivery of health care, on the relationships among those in the business of health care, and the providers and recipients of health care. and the providers and recipients of fleatiff care.

 Giddens, J.F.
 (2020).
-Concepts for nursing practice (3^{rd} ed.).
+Concepts for nursing practice (3rd ed.).
 St. Louis, MO: Elsevier.